Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 ---
 title: Installation
-summary: Shows how to install the NServiceBus.Host as a Windows Service
+summary: How to install the NServiceBus.Host as a Windows service
 tags:
 - Hosting
 reviewed: 2016-10-20